Ceiku/ceiku.github.io/_posts/2020-11-29-flurry_of_devices.md

 While the distinction can be a bit blurry in terms of which devices, or 'things' are included as IoT, one distinction is to say it needs to be a network connected microcontroller.
 But this excludes small systems on a chip like rpi zero that has supports desktop OS like raspbian, and both of these groups of devices has sensors, actuators and limited amounts of local computational resource, but we usually need a server that can organize and execute heavier tasks.

-If you have a light with a motion detector, it might be reasonable to have both the light and sensor connected to the same controller, which locally manages to turn on the light when motion is detected.
-This simple automation is easy to do with limited resources, and we avoid delayed action from requesting an answer remotely and most importantly the feature works even if the servers would be down.
+{% include figure image_path="/assets/images/iot.jpg" alt="a home-assistant dashboard" caption="If you have a light with a motion detector, it might be reasonable to have both the light and sensor connected to the same controller, which locally manages to turn on the light when motion is detected, and works even without a server." %}

-{% include figure image_path="/assets/images/vr_common.jpg" alt="a home-assistant dashboard" caption="As we can see, the responsibilities of providing computational resources is not a black and white picture, this allows us to scale up and out to balance costs, uptime and responsivity" %}

 Distributed computing introduces two new factors to consider, network bandwidth and latency, how many packages of data can we send at once, and how quickly do we get a response once a request is made.
 Cloud gaming (or remotely operated robotics) are prime examples, the more sensitive our task is to small delays to our reaction time cloud computing might not always be our best bet.